akapur/pyiqfeed/README.md

 1. Install the package or put it in your search path. python setup.py works.

-2. Create a file in the same directory as example.py called passwords.py.
+2. Create a folder in the same directory as example.py named localconfig and place a file named passwords.py in it.
 In this file you need 3 lines:

 <pre> <code>
  dtn_product_id = "PRODUCT_ID_FROM_DTN"